Authorities seek answers after Florida nursing home deaths

 Police checked 42 nursing homes and assisted living facilities in the city of Hollywood and, hours later, 79 residents from the Krystal Bay Nursing and Rehabilitation Center in North Miami Beach were evacuated to another facility because of the heat.

 These South Florida facilities are among hundreds of nursing centers in the state.
-The Florida Agency for Health Care Administration, which licenses and regulates these facilities, says there are 683 nursing homes in the state with more than 84,000 beds.
+The Florida Agency for Health Care Administration, which licenses and regulates such facilities, says there are 683 nursing homes in the state with more than 84,000 beds.
 In addition, there are more than 3,100 assisted living facilities with more than 99,000 beds.